Clustering multivariate functional data using unsupervised binary trees

 \subsection{Estimation of mean and covariance}

-In this section, we develop estimators for the mean and the covariance functions of a component $X^{(p)}, 1 \leq p \leq P$ from the process $X$.
-These estimators are used to compute estimators of eigenvalues and eigenfunctions of $X^{(p)}$ for the Karhunen-Lo\`eve expansion \eqref{eq:KL_truncated}.
+We develop estimators for the mean and the covariance functions of a component $X^{(p)}, 1 \leq p \leq P$ from the process $X$.
+These estimators are used to compute estimators of eigenvalues and eigenfunctions of $X^{(p)}$ for the expansion \eqref{eq:KL_truncated}.
 It is worthwhile to notice that, because of Lemma \ref{lemma:KLtoMKL}, we do not need to estimate the covariance between $X^{(p)}$ and $X^{(q)}$ for $p \neq q$.